angel-sinn/react-shoppies/README.md

 ## Getting Started

-This project requires the OMDB API key to use, please see: <http://www.omdbapi.com/apikey.aspx>
+This project requires the OMDb API key to use, please see: <http://www.omdbapi.com/apikey.aspx>

 1. Fork this repository, and clone your fork of the repository